grigoriev/IfTA/readme.txt

+This was the test task.

+Here is the description:

 Please create a new package "com.ifta.candidate.test.YOURNAME" and implement the interfaces in the package "com.ifta.candidate.test.interfaces" to create a "DataFile" class that can read the binary file "data/test.bin".